-(Note: If you will be classified as an independent undergraduate student, you need only complete the FAFSA; the CSS/PROFILE is not needed.
-Click here to see the definition of an independent student.)
+- If you will be classified as an independent undergraduate student, you need only complete the FAFSA and not the PROFILE.
+Definition of an independent student.

-Rejected FAFSA: If your FAFSA is rejected by the federal processor, it is not considered "processed" and you may miss the April 30 priority filing date.
-The most common reason why a FAFSA is rejected is when it is missing the required signatures.
-Be sure to sign the FAFSA and if you are a dependent student or an independent student applying for the Health Professions Loan, be sure to also have one parent sign.
+Rejected FAFSA: If your FAFSA is rejected by the federal processor, you may miss the April 30 priority deadline.
+The most common reason for FAFSA rejection is missing required signatures.
+Sign the FAFSA and have both parents sign if you are a dependent student.
+If you are an independent student applying for the Health Professions Loan, one parent must also sign.

 May 1: Pay enrollment deposit to the Office of Undergraduate Admissions.

-If you are planning to apply for admission to U-M for Winter term, complete the current year FAFSA and CSS/Financial Aid PROFILE at the time you apply for admission.
+If you are applying to attend U-M beginning Winter term, complete the current year FAFSA and CSS/Financial Aid PROFILE at the time you apply for admission.

-Complete and submit a current-year CSS/Financial Aid PROFILE and a Free Application for Federal Student Aid using federal code 002325 and CSS/Financial Aid PROFILE using U-M's CSS code 1839.
+Complete and submit a current-year Free Application for Federal Student Aid using federal code 002325 and CSS/Financial Aid PROFILE using U-M's CSS code 1839.

-If you have already filed a FAFSA, but you have not requested that the results be sent to the University of Michigan-Ann Arbor (School Code 002325), visit www.fafsa.gov and select "Make Corrections to a Processed FAFSA" or call 1-800-4-FEDAID.
+If you have filed a FAFSA, but not requested that the results be sent to UM-Ann Arbor (School Code 002325), visit www.fafsa.gov and select "Make Corrections to a Processed FAFSA" or call 1-800-4-FEDAID.

 • UNIVERSITY SCHOLARSHIPS

-Students are considered for most University of Michigan scholarship programs upon admission to the University and do not need to apply separately for most university scholarships.
-We encourage you to submit your admissions application early to receive equal consideration with other applicants.
-Once you are admitted, go to My Scholarship Profile on Wolverine Access to complete your scholarship profile.
-This will ensure that you are considered for all scholarships that you are eligible for.
-Please note that to be considered for scholarships that are awarded to students with financial need, you must also apply for financial aid.
-For more information, see our Scholarships page.
+Students are considered for most scholarships and do not need to apply for them separately.
+We encourage you to apply for admission early to receive equal consideration with other applicants.
+Once admitted, visit the My Scholarship Profile on Wolverine Access and complete it to ensure that you are considered for all scholarships.
+To be considered for scholarships that are awarded to students with financial need, you must also apply for financial aid.

 • PRIVATE SCHOLARSHIPS